ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

    (the theory certainly allows for it), but we declared it as out of scope for the initial release of Backpack.

+3. It's not possible to declare what the signature of a module is (e.g., you can't have both ``A.hsig`` and ``A.hs`` in the same module), nor is it possible to declare *exactly* what the required signature of a library is (merging always takes place.)

 Pipeline
 ~~~~~~~~